 Regularly Weigh Your Cocker

 It is essential to know when cocker spaniels are fully grown.
 Generally speaking, cocker spaniels reach their total growth and mature size around 12 to 18 months old.
-However, each dog is different, and some may get their full size at a younger age.
+However, each dog is different; some may get their full size at a younger age.
 As Cocker spaniels age, it’s essential to weigh them regularly and watch for any weight changes.
 This way, you can ensure that you provide the best care for them as they grow into adulthood.

 It’s also a good idea to periodically check weight charts or breed standards to see how your cocker spaniel grows and develops as they age.
 By keeping an eye on their weight as they age, you can ensure that you provide them with the optimal food and health care level as they age.